OSInside/kiwi/doc/source/building_images/build_live_iso.rst

 The following attributes of the `type` element are relevant when building live ISO images:

-- `flags`: Specifies the live ISO technology and dracut module to use, can be set to `overlay` or to `dmsquash`.
+- `flags`: Specifies the dracut module to use.

-  If set to `overlay`, the kiwi-live dracut module will be used to support a live ISO system based on squashfs and overlayfs.
+  If set to `overlay`, the kiwi supplied kiwi-live dracut module will used for booting.

-  If set to `dmsquash`, the dracut standard dmsquash-live module will be used to support a live ISO system based on squashfs and the device mapper.
-Note, both modules support a different set of live features.
+  If set to `dmsquash`, the dracut supplied dmsquash-live module will be used for booting.

+  Both modules support a different set of live features.
   For details see :ref:`live_features`

 - `hybridpersistent`: Accepts `true` or `false`, if set to `true` then the